vegaprotocol/specs/protocol/0028-governance.md

 In this document, a "user" refers to a "party" (private key holder) on a Vega network.

-# Future work

-This version of the specification covers the core governance protocol.
-Not currently covered is proposal rate limiting or spam / denial of service prevention (including via fees or other methods).

 # Guide-level explanation

 Governance actions enable users to make proposals for changes on the network or vote for existing proposals.
 The allowable types of change to be proposed are known as "governance actions".
-In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditions), which should be kept in mind during implementation.
+In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditiouns), which should be kept in mind during implementation.

 The type of governance action are: